Hey-Programmers/learn-javascript/00_expressions_variables/B_expressions_exercise/README.md

 # Express Yourself

 _Expressions_ are the building blocks of programs.
 We can combine _values_ with _operators_ to compose an expression.
 An _expression_ evaluates to some _value_.

 Before you start this exercise, make sure you have watched the lecture first.

 If you get stuck during this exercise, reference this walkthrough.
 Only watch enough of the walkthrough to get yourself unstuck, then pause the video and pick up the exercise on your own.

 The fundamentals of any skill aren't particularly glamorous.
-We'll learn the "cool" stuff when you are ready ;).
+We'll learn the "cool" stuff when you are ready.
+Crawl.
+Walk.
+Run.

 -AZ

 ## 0. Hope you didn't forget.

 Create a new folder named `expressions-exercise`.
 Open it in VSCode.
-Create four files within this folder:
+Create four files within this
-`string-expressions.js`, `number-expressions.js`, `boolean-expressions.js`, `comparisons.js`.
+folder: `string-expressions.js`, `number-expressions.js`, `boolean-expressions.js`,
+`comparisons.js`.

-After creating these files, your folder structure should like like this:
+After creating these files, your folder structure should look like this:

 ```plaintext
 expressions-exercise/